 - need to require visitors and staff to maintain a social distance and wear masks when they cannot; and

 - need to increase cleaning and sanitizing frequencies required for decks, surfaces, and locker rooms (requiring additional staff)

 *Additional Safety Recommendations

 Additional recommendations include washing your hands often with soap and water for at least 20 seconds; avoid touching your eyes, nose, and mouth; and staying home when you are sick.
 The CDC recommends coughing or sneezing into a tissue and then throwing it away, or sneezing into your upper shirt, sleeve or elbow, completely covering your nose and mouth; use your elbow to cover your mouth and nose when you cough or sneeze.
-Those who are high risk including those who are 65 years of age or older, have long-term medical conditions such as heart disease, lung disease, diabetes, cancer or high blood pressure or those who have weak immune systems are advised to stay home per the guidelines of the CDC.
+Those who are high risk including those who are 65 years of age or older, have long-term medical conditions, or those who have weak immune systems are advised to stay home per the guidelines of the CDC.

 Visit the City of Durham’s website for additional information on the City’s updates and resources.